-DHS/DRS completes an onsite review of each Homemaker and Adult Day Service (ADS) provider at a minimum of every two years to ensure compliance with contractual requirements.
-The review cycle begins the date the provider has been certified by the OA.
-The compliance review is conducted on all agencies currently enrolled with DHS/DRS for the purpose of determining compliance and/or continued compliance with the 89 IL.
-Adm Code Section 686 Provider Requirements, Type of Services, and Rates of Payment.
+The Department of Human Services-Division of Rehabilitation Services (DHS-DRS) completes an onsite review of each Homemaker and Adult Day Service (ADS) provider at a minimum of every two (2) years to ensure compliance with contractual requirements.
+The review cycle begins the date the provider has been certified by the Operating Agency (OA).
+The compliance review is conducted on all agencies currently enrolled with DHS-DRS for the purpose of determining compliance and/or continued compliance with the 89 Ill.
+Admin.
+Code, Part 686, Provider Requirements, Type of Services, and Rates of Payment.
 Homemaker and ADS Agencies are required to engage an independent certified public accounting agency to complete an independent audit of their financial statements and to verify the accuracy of information and data submitted to the OA.
 This audit will be performed at the Homemaker provider's agency's expense.
-Agency scrutiny is triggered in several situations, including where there are complaints about no-show homemakers and when IPs bill for more services than are on the PCP.
+Agency scrutiny is triggered in several situations, including where there are complaints about no-show homemakers and when Individual Providers (IPs) bill for more services than are on the PCP.
 Agency scrutiny is also triggered based on reports the OA gets on totals paid to the agencies.
 If the reports do not match the information being sent by agency administration, the OA knows the information may be inaccurate.
 The OA has also noted instances where agencies have tried to double and triple bill for the same month or for the same customer and bill for customers no longer being served or who were never being served.

 30 ILCS 5/3 specifies the jurisdiction of the Auditor General and section 3-2 identifies the mandatory post audits.
 The Auditor General shall conduct a financial audit, a compliance audit, or other attestation engagement, as is appropriate to the agency's operations under generally accepted government auditing standards.
-In conjunction with HFS' portion of the Statewide Single Audit, a sample of provider billings for Medicaid payments that may include billings for Medicaid payments for waiver services is reviewed.
+In conjunction with the Department of Healthcare and Family Services' (HFS'), the Medicaid Agency (MA) portion of the Statewide Single Audit, a sample of provider billings for Medicaid payments that may include billings for Medicaid payments for waiver services is reviewed.
 The Illinois Office of Auditor General is responsible for conducting the financial audit program.

 i.
-Per 89 IL.
-Adm Code 686.10, Independent Provider (IP) Requirements, IPs must demonstrate that they meet the required qualifications in several forms which must be signed by IP and customer and turned in to the waiver program as the first part of the OA provider enrollment process.
+Per 89 Ill.
+Admin.
+Code Section 686.10, Individual Provider (IP) Requirements, IPs must demonstrate that they meet the required qualifications in several forms which must be signed by IP and customer and turned in to the waiver program as the first part of the OA provider enrollment process.
 This includes the IP Standards form as well as the IP Payment Policies form.

 ii.
-On 1 of these 2 forms, the IP must assure that he/she will provide services in accordance with the customer's Person Centered Plan (PCP) which specifies the frequency, amount, and duration of services to be provided.
-This form also requires the IP to assure he/she will abide by the limits of service provision as also specified in this section of the Adm Code.
+On one (1) of these two (2) forms, the IP must assure that he/she will provide services in accordance with the customer's Person-Centered Plan (PCP) which specifies the frequency, amount, and duration of services to be provided.
+This form also requires the IP to assure he/she will abide by the limits of service provision as also specified in this section of the Ill.
+Admin.
+Code.